Stream your catalog data to your source

 Where you replace:

-If the request to close your items is successful, you’ll get the HTTP response code 200.
-Given that your request is successful, when you upload a catalog into a source, it will replace the previous content of the source completely.
+Given that your request is successful, when you upload catalog data into a source, it will completely replace the previous content of the source.
 Expect a 15-minute delay for the removal of the old items from the index.

 After you’ve uploaded all your items, check the Log Browser (platform-ca | platform-eu | platform-au) to ensure that the streaming of products has been successful.
 For more information see Use the Log Browser to review indexing logs.